Dynamics of clusters of galaxies with extended $f(\chi)$ gravity: Perturbations in spherical symmetry

-In this limit, a particle bound to a circular orbit about the mass $M$ experiences a centrifugal radial acceleration given by equation~\eqref{radial:geodesic}, such that:
+where the subscript $( \ )_{,r} := \mathrm{d} / \mathrm{d} r$ denotes the derivative with respect to the radial coordinate $r$.
+In this limit, a particle bounded to a circular orbit around the mass $M$ experiences the radial acceleration given by equation~(\ref{radial:geodesic}), such that

-for a circular or tangential velocity \( v \).
+for a circular or tangential velocity $v$.
 At this point, it is important to note that the last equation is a general kinematic relation, and does not introduce any particular assumption about the specific gravitational theory.
-In other words, it is completely independent of the field equations associated to the structure of spacetime produced by the energy-momentum tensor.
+In other words, it is completely independent of the field equations associated to the structure of space-time produced by the energy-momentum tensor.

-In the weak field limit of the theory, the metric takes the form \citep[see e.g.][]{landaufields}:
+In the weak field limit of the theory, the metric coefficients take the following form \citep[see e.g.][]{landaufields}:

-for a Newtonian gravitational potential \( \phi \) and an extra gravitational potential \( \psi \).
-At the weakest order of the theory, the motion of material particles is described by the potential \( \phi \), taking into account the fact that \(\psi=0\) \citep[e.g.][]{landaufields}.
-The motion of relativistic massless photon particles is described by taking into consideration not only the second order corrections to the potential \( \phi \), but also the same order perturbations of the potential \( \psi \) \citep[cf.][]{will93}.
+for the Newtonian gravitational potential $\phi$ and an extra gravitational potential $\psi$.
+As extensively described in \citet{will93,will06}, when working with the weak field limit of a relativistic theory of gravity, the dynamics of massive particles determines the functional form of the time-time component $g_{00}$ of the metric, while the deflection of light determines the form of the radial $g_{11}$.
+At the weakest order of the theory, the motion of material particles is described by the potential $ \phi $, taking $\psi=0$ \citep{landaufields}.
+The motion of relativistic massless particles is described by taking into consideration not only the second order corrections to the potential $ \phi $, but also the same order in perturbations of the potential $ \psi $ \citep{will93}.

-For circular motion about a mass \( M \) in the weak field limit of the theory, the equations of motion are obtained when the left-hand side of equation~\eqref{radial:geodesic} is of order \( v^2 / c^2 \) and when the right-hand side is of order \( \phi / c^2 \).
-Both are orders \( \mathcal{O}(c^{-2}) \) of the theory, or simply \( \mathcal{O}(2) \).
-When lower or higher order corrections of the theory are introduced we use the notation \( \mathcal{O}(n) \) for \( n=0,1,2,\ldots\) meaning \( \mathcal{O}(c^0), \ \mathcal{O}(c^{-1}), \ \mathcal{O}(c^{-2}),\ldots \), respectively.
+For circular motion about a mass $ M $ in the weak field limit of the theory, the equations of motion are obtained when the left-hand side of equation~(\ref{radial:geodesic}) is of order $ v^2 / c^2 $ and when the right-hand side is of order $ \phi / c^2 $.
+Both are orders $ \mathcal{O}(c^{-2}) $ of the theory, or simply $ \mathcal{O}(2) $.
+When lower or higher order corrections of the theory are introduced, we use the notation $ \mathcal{O}(n) $ for $ n=0,1,2,\ldots$ meaning $ \mathcal{O}(c^0), \ \mathcal{O}(c^{-1}), \ \mathcal{O}(c^{-2}),\ldots $, respectively.